-- Fumigating premises against pathogens. - Undertaking routine control programmes for the control of pests in premises and around public properties, including the Jamestown sewer system. - Undertaking surveys and inspections for infestations in premises (including ships' holds) - Undertaking of surveys and inspections for the management of mosquitoes at the airport site.
+- Undertaking routine control programmes for the control of pests in premises and around public properties, including the Jamestown sewer system. - Undertaking surveys and inspections for infestations in premises (including ships' holds) - Undertaking of surveys and inspections for the management of mosquitoes at the airport site. - Providing advice/guidance to other government officials and others